-Sec.
+SEC.
 6.09 OFFEROR NOTIFICATION OF SELECTION

-After the completion of contract negotiation the procurement officer will issue a written Notice of Intent to Award (NOIA) and send copies to all offerors who submitted proposals.
-The NOIA will set out the names of all offerors and identify the offeror selected for award.
+After the completion of contract negotiation, the procurement officer will issue a written Notice of Intent to Award (NOIA) and send copies of that notice to all offerors who submitted proposals.
+The notice will set out the names of all offerors and identify the offeror selected for award.

-Sec.
+SEC.
 6.10 PROTEST